Skip to content

 Prerequisites

-• Browser runtime with Web Worker support for off-main-thread execution.
+• Browser or compatible runtime with Web Worker support for off-main-thread execution.

 • Self-contained task functions (no closure over outer module state).